-I’m currently all for this as I literally don’t think we could wedge one more thing into Jamie’s playroom.
+I’m currently all for experiences over physical gifts as I literally don’t think we could wedge one more thing into Jamie’s playroom.
 His play area has even expanded to a landing upstairs and enough is enough.
 I think we need to focus even more now on doing things with him and creating memories rather than cramming our house full of more plastic. (plus we have a huge amount to tick off our bucket list).
 If you’ve read my blog before you will know that we already do an awful lot with him and perhaps one experience may be no different to him than the last one.
 But if we can keep doing amazing things and letting him know that it’s an extra special treat then hopefully it will be appreciated for that.

 If you do go for any of the following ideas, as a Christmas or birthday present, I’m sure there’s plenty of fun ways to present this to them.
 You could wrap the ticket up in lots of layers, or buy a series of clues for what you are doing.
 Perhaps hide the clues around the house or create a game around it.
-So what are my ideas for non toy gift ideas for kids?
+So what are my ideas for non-toy gift ideas for kids?
 Read on to find out……

 25 Great Non Toy Gifts – Without Leaving the UK